-Selecting the (18, 8) eSeries as an exemplar, spiraling nearly four times faster than traditional acquisitions, produces many spoon-bending results, illustrated below.
+Selecting the (16, 8) eSeries as an exemplar, spiraling nearly four times faster than traditional acquisitions, produces many interesting results, illustrated below.

-Firstly, this notional eSeries awards lots of 87 aircraft every 8 years, as well as three ePlane design contracts for each future lot.
-This increases the rate of competition, lowers the need for buv-in industry bv maintaining steady design revenue; lowers the need for industry lock-ins by replacing, instead of upgrading, aircraft; and provides a much healthier Competition Index.5 It also cuts the average age of the fleet in half.
+Firstly, this notional eSeries awards lots of 75 aircraft every 8 years, as well as three ePlane design contracts for each future lot.
+This increases rate of competition, lowers the need for industry buy-in by maintaining steady design revenue; lowers the need for industry lock-ins by replacing, vice upgrading, aircraft; and provides a much Average healthier Competition Index.5 It also cuts the average age of the fleet in half.

-Secondly, it increases RDT&E and production costs by 17 and 28 percent, respectively, while annihilating modernization and sustainment costs by 75 and 48 percent, but keeping total ownership cost equal to the previous (30,30) example.
+Secondly, it increases RDT&E and production costs by 25 and 18 percent, respectively, while annihilating modernization and sustainment costs by 79 and 49 percent but keeping total ownership cost equal to the previous (30,30) example.
 Assumptions obviously matter for these notional percentages.
 Assuming 2 unique plus 3 derivative aircraft lots (vice the 3 unique plus 2 derivative shown above) saves an additional 4 percent.
 Stretch those spirals to 10 years and the total cost drops another 6 percent.

 But the bigger issue in question is which color of money should buy the next 50 years of air superiority.
-While lowering total ownership cost, digital acquisition also enables a choice of competition cadences that preference (i) development-heavy funding profiles, (ii) sustainment-heavy funding profiles, or (iii) somewhere in between.
-Which one is now a choice afforded by today's digital technology.
+While lowering total ownership cost, digital acquisition also enables the choice of competition cadences that preference (i) development-heavy funding profiles, (ii) sustainment-heavy funding profiles, or (iii)